Parki0/correct-questions/README.md

 ## What is a question?

 It's a representation of a problem.
-You just need to show the problem.

 It doesn't matter how you do it:
 2 lines of code or indepth explanations.
-As far as the problem is understandable you are fine.
+As far as the problem is understandable, you are fine.

 ## Don't ask to do your job for you.